 - Course Transfer Status (CB05)

-- B = Transferable to CSU only
+- A = Transferable to both UC and CSU

 - Course Units of Credit Maximum High (CB06):

 - Course Units of Credit Minimum Low (CB07):

 - N = Course is not a basic skills course.

 - Course Classification Code (CB11):

 - N - Not Special;